Alexey Orlovski: Biography

-Alexey Orlovski was born on 24 March in 1963 in Moscow.
-Between 1982 and 1988 he attended the Dmitry Spiridonovich Bisti's courses at the Moscow Polygraphic Institute.
+Alexey Orlovski was born on 24 March 1963 in Moscow.
+Between 1982 and 1988, he attended Dmitry Bisti's course at the Moscow Polygraphic Institute.

 From 1981 to 1988, he worked as typographer (etching, engraving, lithography) at the "Cheliuskinskaya's" House of Creativity.
-"At a certain moment of my career at "Cheliuskinskaya" I felt that the stage of formation turns into an independent creation.
+In an interview, the artist said: "At a certain moment of my career at "Cheliuskinskaya", I felt that the stage of formation turns into an independent creation.
 The acquaintanceship with such great painters as Iulyi Perevezentsev and Valeryi Orlov contributed to this.
 I learned from Perevezentsev the freedom of thinking and from Orlov the freedom of work in the matter".
-Alexey Orlovski.

-From 1988 to 1991, he worked in the teams of teenagers from House of Creativity "Senej" of the Union of Artists of the USSR where was engaged in lithography and silk-screening (in 1988 he made the first silk-screening) From 1989, he participated in the exhibitions in Germany as a member of the "5+1" group."Due to the acquaintance with the creation of the "5+1" I got f very strong impression.
-Strong, because in the works of each painter is seen an attractive, convincible and individual face and at the same time it creates the impression of connectivity with each other" K. Haberl.
+From 1988 to 1991, he worked in the teams of teenagers from the House of Creativity "Senej" of the Artists' Union of the USSR, where he wrked in lithography and screen printing (in 1988 he made the first silk-screening) From 1989, he participated in the exhibitions in Germany as a member of the "5+1" group.

-In 1993, he came back to "Cheliuskinskaya" House of Creativity, already as a painter, and worked there 6 months in the lithography workroom.
-From 1990 to 2001, Alexey Orlovski worked in Germany, in Heidenheim an der Brenz in the printing workroom Schnitzer Design, where he made a series of silk-screening.
-In 1994, in Denmark, in Odense city the joint graphic exhibition "Seasons" took place with Valery Orlov, Pavel Makov, Leonid Tishkov.
+In 1993, he came back to the "Cheliuskinskaya" House of Creativity, already as a painter, and worked there for 6 months in the lithography workroom.
+From 1990 to 2001, Alexey Orlovski worked in Germany, in Heidenheim an der Brenz at the printing workroom Schnitzer Design, where he made a series of screen prints.
+In 1994, in Denmark, in Odense, the joint graphic exhibition "Seasons" took place with Valery Orlov, Pavlo Makov, and Leonid Tishkov.